flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-07-23-qq/index.md

     _key: card-3-a002f9f4-b5e7-4b05-9509-8a974378a694
   - order: 3
     body: >-
-      > ‘Everyone thought we were going to die.”
+      > "Everyone thought we were going to die.”